ArthurChiao/arthurchiao.github.io/README.md

     ---
     layout    : post
-    title     : "Title of Your First Post" date      : 2019-11-09
+    title     : "Title of Your First Post" date      : 2023-11-05
-    lastupdate: 2019-11-09
+    lastupdate: 2023-11-05
     categories: tag1 tag2 tag3
     ---
     ```

-    after that, add the content of your post in markdown format.
+    then, add the content of your post in markdown format.

-4. Local development
+4. Local preview

     ```shell
     $ cd <your_github_id>.github.io